Enrique Peña Nieto: Allegations of media bias

-On the 24 March 2014 issue of the newsweekly Time, Peña Nieto was on the front cover with the caption, "Saving Mexico".
-The front cover was met with widespread disapproval of the Mexican public, prompting various spoofs on social media, even prompting a petition to have him removed from the cover.
+On the 24 March 2014 issue of the newsweekly Time, Peña Nieto was on the front cover with the caption, "Saving Mexico."
+The front cover was met with widespread disapproval from the Mexican public, prompting various spoofs on social media, even prompting a petition to have him removed from the cover.

 Evaluations as president and legacy

 In August 2016, Peña Nieto's approval ratings dropped to 23 percent (74 percent said they disapproved of his performance), which newspaper Reforma revealed to be the lowest approval rating for a president since they began polling in 1995.
 The approval decreased to 12% by 19 January 2017.

-The lack of popularity and credibility of Peña Nieto's government is perceived to have caused the PRI to suffer monumental defeat in the 2018 Mexican general election, where the party received the lowest vote percentage in their history.
-The party's presidential candidate, José Antonio Meade, did not win a majority in any of Mexico's 300 voting locations, while the PRI was also defeated in each of the nine gubernatorial elections.
-The presidency of Mexico went to Andres Manuel López Obrador, from MORENA.
+The lack of popularity and credibility of Peña Nieto's government is perceived to have caused the PRI to suffer a significant defeat in the 2018 Mexican general election, where the party received the lowest vote percentage in its history.
+The party's presidential candidate, José Antonio Meade, did not win a majority in Mexico's 300 voting locations, while the PRI was also defeated in the nine gubernatorial elections.
+The presidency of Mexico went to Andrés Manuel López Obrador (from MORENA), who won in a landslide.
 The PRI also lost to MORENA in Atlacomulco, the hometown of Enrique Peña Nieto.

-In 2020, Andrés Manuel López Obrador, Peña Nieto's successor, asked Mexicans if they would like to see former presidents face trial for allegations of corruption.
+In 2020, López Obrador asked Mexicans if they would like to see former presidents face trial for allegations of corruption.
 According to a survey conducted by El Universal, 78% of Mexicans wanted the former presidents to face trial, with Peña Nieto the one they wanted to be incarcerated the most.

 In popular culture

-The 2014 Mexican comedy and political satire movie The Perfect Dictatorship had a plot based on the real life perceived Televisa controversy, which consisted of Mexican citizens heavily perceiving the news media was unfairly favoring PRI candidate Enrique Peña Nieto during the 2012 presidential election in Mexico.
+The 2014 Mexican comedy and political satire movie The Perfect Dictatorship had a plot based on the real-life perceived Televisa controversy, which consisted of Mexican citizens heavily perceiving the news media as unfairly favoring PRI candidate Enrique Peña Nieto during the 2012 presidential election in Mexico.

 Personal life

 Family life

-In 1993, Peña Nieto married his first wife, Mónica Pretelini (1963–2007) and the couple had three children: Paulina, Alejandro and Nicole.
-Peña Nieto had two children outside his first marriage; a son with Maritza Díaz Hernández, and another child, with an undisclosed woman, who died as an infant.
+In 1993, Peña Nieto married his first wife, Mónica Pretelini (1965–2007).
+The couple had three children.
+Peña Nieto had two children outside his first marriage.
 Pretelini died on 11 January 2007 as the result of an epileptic episode.
 Pretelini played a supporting role during the campaign of Peña Nieto's governorship.
 In 2008, Peña Nieto began a relationship with Televisa soap opera actress Angélica Rivera, whom he had hired to help publicize his political campaign for the State of Mexico.
-The couple married in November 2011.
+The couple married in November 2010.
 After his tenure as president ended, Rivera announced their divorce on 8 February 2019.
+Peña Nieto began dating Mexican model Tania Ruiz Eichelmann weeks after his separation with Rivera.
+He and Eichelmann lived together in Madrid; on January 2023 they announced that they broke up.

-Peña Nieto is the cousin of Alfredo del Mazo Maza, the current governor of the State of Mexico, of which his grandfather, father, distant uncle Arturo Montiel, as well as Peña Nieto himself, have previously been governors.
+Peña Nieto is the cousin of Alfredo del Mazo Maza, who was the governor of the State of Mexico from 2017 to 2023, of which his grandfather, father, distant uncle Arturo Montiel, as well as himself, have previously been governors.